There are many foods that heal the gut. Foods high in fiber, in particular, are often recommended for their ability to build a healthy microbiome.

 Fiber acts as food for beneficial bacteria in the gut, which increases their presence.
 These beneficial critters ferment fiber in to beneficial metabolites called short chain fatty acids(SCFAs) that promote gut health.

 While this generally leads to a decrease in gas and bloating, it can have bad effects in the long term.
-It often leads to erosion of the mucus layer, dysbiosis, and intolerance to the foods they avoid.
+It may lead to erosion of the mucus layer, dysbiosis, and intolerance to the foods they avoid.

 Unfortunately, many of the foods they avoid have other components that promote gut health, and even healthy aging.
 So while a low fiber diet may help manage symptoms in the short term, in the long term it may impair gut health.

 One nutrient found predominantly in foods restricted in essentially all low fiber diets is the polyamine spermidine.
 While we make spermidine, our ability to do so decreases with age.
 And tissues with high turnover generally require more spermidine.

 A new paper indicates that consuming spermidine in our diet plays a role in preventing leaky gut and maintaining metabolic health.
 In today’s blog we’ll discuss what spermidine does in the gut and where we get it in our diet.